HubCode07/Jamx/README.md

 **Key Features:**

-* **Ban/Unban:** Easily manage user access with intuitive `/ban` and `/uncensor` commands.
-* **AI Chat:** Converse with our intelligent AI bot, ask questions, and engage in stimulating conversations.
+* **AI Chat:** Converse with our intelligent AI bot, ask questions and engage in stimulating conversations.
-* **Auto Ban:** Automate ban enforcement for various offenses, customizable through the configuration file.
-* **Advanced Censorship:** Protect your server with automatic image blurring for sensitive content.
-* **Role Management:** Automatically assign roles based on activity or grant them upon request.
-* **Safeguards:** Built-in safety measures ensure responsible role assignment and user interaction.
+* **Automatic Role Detection:** Add interesting roles in your profile with boxes, by using `!jam_box`, `!mini_box`, `!legendary_box`
 * **Easy Installation:** Add Jamify to your server with a single click using the provided link.

 **Get Started:**

-1. Invite Jamify to your server: Invite Link: https://discordjs.guide/preparations/adding-your-bot-to-servers
+1. Invite Jamify to your server
+2. Join this server, in order to set up the bot for proper usage
-2. Explore the commands listed below.
+3. Explore the commands in `!helpx` or `!help`.
-3. Customize the bot's behavior through the Python configuration file.
+4. Customize the bot's behavior through the Python configuration file, by requesting these changes in our discord server...
-4. Reach out to the developers for assistance.
+5. Reach out to the developers for assistance.

 **Commands: (need to update)**

-* `/ban @user`: Bans a specified user from the current channel.
-* `/uncensor [message ID]`: Uncensors a message or image in the current channel.
-* `/startai_record`: Starts recording messages for AI chat.
-* `/endai_record`: Stops recording messages for AI chat.

-**Additional Features:**
+* Please View the bot `!help` for commands

+**Additional Features Coming Soon to Jamify Active (Slated 2024):**

 * Advanced censorship options for sensitive content.
 * Automatic role assignment based on activity.